teamaffixmb-jake/global-info-map/README.md

 - Use `useRef` for values that don't trigger re-renders
 - Split complex effects into multiple focused effects
 - Define prop interfaces for all components
+- Wrap async operations in try/catch

+### Performance Patterns
+- Memoize expensive calculations with `useMemo`
+- Debounce rapid user interactions
+- Use `useCallback` to prevent re-renders
+- Lazy load components when appropriate
+- Batch state updates

+---

+## 🔒 API Keys & Secrets

+This project uses **public, free APIs** that don't require authentication:
+- USGS Earthquake API - No key needed
+- wheretheiss.at - No key needed
+- USGS Volcanoes - No key needed
+- NOAA Hurricane Center - No key needed (using CORS proxy)
+- Open-Meteo - No key needed (rate limited to ~600 requests/day)

+**Note**: If you exceed Open-Meteo's rate limit, the app will:
+1. Detect the 429 error
+2. Show a warning popup
+3. Return partial wind data
+4. Automatically retry after 60 seconds

 ---